emmyclau/CarND-Advanced-Lane-Lines/README.md

         return False
     ```

-  3. If the sanity check was successful, the detected lane lines will be added to the list of recent measurements for calculating the average values over the last 5 succeesfully detected lane lines to obtain a cleaner result for drawing
+  3. If the sanity check was successful, the detected lane lines will be added to the list of recent measurements for calculating the average values over the last 5 successfully detected lane lines to obtain a cleaner result for drawing

     ```
     # add the left_fitx at 700 to the recent_fitx